Serena Shim

-Serena Shim (سيرينا علي سحيم, Serena Ali Suhaim; October 10, 1985 – October 19, 2014) was a Lebanese-American journalist for Iranian state-owned Press TV.
+Serena Shim (سيرينا علي سحيم, Serena Ali Suhaim; October 10, 1985 – October 19, 2014) was a Lebanese-American journalist for Press TV.
 While covering the Siege of Kobanê as a war correspondent, she died in a car crash in Suruç, Turkey.

 Early life

 Shim was born on October 10, 1985, in Michigan and was raised in Dearborn and Livonia.
 Shim's parents were Lebanese immigrants.
 She graduated from Clarenceville High School in Livonia.
 Shim moved to Lebanon after her parents divorced and lived in her father's hometown of Bourj el-Barajneh.
 She attended the American University of Technology (AUT) in Lebanon.

 Career

 Shim started working for Press TV in 2007, while still an undergraduate at AUT.
 During her career, she reported from several countries including Syria, Iraq, Lebanon, Ukraine and Turkey.
 In 2013, she covered Turkey's Gezi Park protests.

 On October 17, 2014, in an on-camera segment for Press TV, Shim said she was accused of being a spy by Turkish intelligence.
 Shim reported she had been threatened by Turkish authorities, saying:

 I am very surprised at this accusation.
 I've even thought of actually approaching Turkish intelligence and, because I have nothing to hide, I've never done anything aside from my job and I'd like to make that apparent to them.
 However, I am a bit worried because as you know, and as the viewers know, that Turkey has been labeled by Reporters Without Borders as the largest prison for journalists.
 So I am a bit frightened about what they might use against me. [...]
 We were some of the first people on the ground – if not the first people – to get that story of [...] militants going in through the Turkish border [...]
 I’ve got images of them in World Food Organization[sic] trucks.
 It was very apparent that they were militants by their beards, by the clothes they wore, and they were going in there with NGO trucks.

 In November 2014, journalist Alex Thomson questioned the evidence for her story, saying she "simply saw some dodgy-looking blokes with beards in an aid truck".

 At the time of Shim's death, she was covering the Siege of Kobanî.